Michelle Ann Kline

 Through cumulative culture, humans create, use, modify, and pass on technologies that are too complex for any one person to have invented in a single lifetime.
 This applies equally from smartphones to traditional medicine.
 Through this project, I ask how learners balance new ideas with old, and their own insights with what they learn from others.

-Community-based Research in East Vancouver
+Community-based Research in the UK

 Cultural Evolution & Sustainability